 What most companies are missing from their customer journey insights

-The reality is that the path to purchase for a customer is much more complex than those three stages suggest, and most companies are blinded by these buckets and by the limitations of their own insights.
+In reality, path to purchase for a customer is much more complicated than those three stages suggest; however, most companies continue to adhere to this outdated approach, further limiting their insights.

 How are companies measuring the customer journey today?

-The customer journey often includes multiple touchpoints that never result in a website visit, such as reading product reviews, browsing across multiple retailers or searching for comparisons to competitors.
+The customer journey often includes multiple touchpoints beyond a website visit.
+Consumers often read product reviews, browse multiple retailers, and search for comparisons or competitors.

-Today, most companies rely on targeting technologies to reach prospective customers during these early stages of the research decision-making process.
-However, a company’s visibility into this activity is severely limited.
-Analytics tools such as Adobe Analytics or Google Analytics provide companies insights into how a customer reaches their website, but those tools are unable to provide any context as to related activity that occurs outside company-owned websites.
+During these early stages of the decision-making process, many companies rely on targeting technologies to reach prospective customers.
+Although with this model, visibility into this activity is severely limited.
+Analytics resources, such as Adobe Analytics or Google Analytics, offer insights into how a customer reaches their website, but those tools are unable to provide any context outside company-owned websites.

-For most consumer products, the research and the path to purchase last beyond a single website session and may actually last weeks for higher-priced goods or niche products with a long decision-making cycle.
-The true path to purchase may span multiple website sessions across multiple domains and needs to be pieced together to generate a true path to purchase map.
-No matter what attribution model a website is using, relying on analytics providers alone will result in data blind spots along the customer journey.
+For most consumer products, the research and path to purchase go beyond a single website session.
+In fact, it may take weeks for higher-priced goods or niche products with long decision-making cycles.
+All of the complexities in the process warrant a path to purchase outline.
+No matter what attribution model a website uses, relying solely on analytics providers will cause data blind spots.

 How can I actually measure the full path to purchase?

-At M Science, we help companies map the full path to purchase with insights from clickstream data, capturing the entire customer journey from initial category browsing activity to purchase or demonstration of intent to purchase, not only for their own brand and products but for their competitors as well.
+At M Science, we help companies map the full path to purchase with insights from clickstream data.
+We capture the entire customer journey from initial category browsing activity, to demonstration of intent, to purchase for our clients and their competitors.

 M Science’s customer journey module helps companies answer the following questions: